A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 why not therapy

 For good reason, therapy works with a particular structure and a fixed schedule.
 Not doing therapy, we can connect virtually wherever you are, and you have the flexibility and freedom to choose when and how often to meet.
-What are the options for people who have perhaps been there, done that and seek support and strive for More...purpose, understanding, growth = meaning, resilience, peace...
-Everyone needs support but, as it's done in therapy, not everyone needs to be diagnosed with a mental health disorder*.
-There is a place for good therapy in its various forms, and I recommend it for people it could serve (people needing help with *clinical depression and/or anxiety, PTSD, Addiction, or...), but it's not the end-all.
+People who have perhaps been there, done that and seek support and strive for More, people busy adulting with schedules, careers, and travels, need more viable options.
+Everyone needs support, but not everyone needs to be diagnosed with a mental health disorder*.
+There is a place for good therapy in its various forms, and I recommend it for people it could serve (people needing help with *clinical depression and/or anxiety, PTSD, Addiction, or...); but it's not the end-all.
 No one thing is.
 In our complexities, we need various resources and, as dynamic, dimensional beings, we have diverse needs which shift as we grow through different stages of life's journey.
-Maybe you don't need to be examined, strategized, probed...
-Our personal, cultural, intergenerational past indisputably shapes and impacts us; we can be informed as we focus on what is present, strengthening presence.
-Straight talking and analysing can serve you only so much—and not every situation calls for the clinical service of psychotherapy.
+Maybe you don’t need to be examined, strategized, probed anymore...
+Our personal, cultural, intergenerational past indisputably shapes and impacts us; we can be informed as we focus our energies on what is present and strengthening presence.
+Not pathologizing.
+Straight talking and analysing can serve you only so much and not every situation calls for the clinical service of psychotherapy.

 why not I am a therapist

 It's natural to operate with the implicit assumption that 'the expert' 'knows all'.
 "The expert" may do that as well.
 By stating, “I’m a therapist (or “I’m a doctor” or…), a person identifies themselves as a profession and disconnects from being human.
-Adopting an ‘expertise’ that creates a sense of elevation and, losing sight of the fact that they are first and foremost people, they become automized in the assumed role and refer to their fellow people as “cases”—inevitably treating them as such—instead of regarding them as human: distinct, feeling, individuals who are unique and dynamic and have ever-changing circumstances and lives...
-From what I observed on my own professional journey, seeing the way people act professionally and the manner in which they behave privately, it became evident that "therapist" is its own persona...
-Regardless of occupation and background, ALL people are fallible and subject to the same or similar vulnerabilities in life; it serves us, each other, to respect that—and respecting that enables one to better listen to another.
+They may adopt an ‘expertise’ that creates a sense of elevation and lose sight of the fact that they are first and foremost people and, automized in the assumed role, refer to their fellow people as “cases”—inevitably treating them as such—instead of regarding them as human: distinct, feeling, individuals who are unique and dynamic and have ever-changing circumstances and lives...
+From what I observed on my own professional journey, seeing the way people act professionally and experiencing the manner in which they behave privately, it became evident that "therapist" is its own persona...
+Regardless of occupation or 'training', ALL people are fallible and subject to the same or similar vulnerabilities in life; it serves us, each other, to respect that—and respecting that enables one to better listen to another.
 So, Not "I am a therapist."
 I am a person Not working as therapist [who never announced myself in that way when I did].
 We are all human, being, and the person in me recognizes the person in you.

 Who I am